asbjoern1982/mars-colonies/src/stages/game/config/README.config.md

-"participants": a number of expected participants in the game, it should be diviable by the number of "players" "materials": a list of materials and their depletion_rate in this game "roundLengthInSeconds": the length of a game, 1200 would be 20 minutes
+"participants": a number of expected participants in the round, used to know when a round can start and how many concurrent games that can run, it should be diviable by the number of "players"
+"materials": a list of materials and their depletion_rate in this game "roundLengthInSeconds": the length of a game, 1200 would be 20 minutes